krzbanas/rspectra2022/content/course/RTipsandTricks/functions.md

 ## Custom function output

 There are some ways to direct the function output to create an object in the environment.
-You may modify the body of the function to assign the output to the object (by using `assign` function or `<<-` sign.
+You may modify the body of the function to assign the output to the object (by using `assign` function or `<<-` sign).

 ```r
 import_folder_1C <-function(path, skip, nrows, string) {